⚡ Quick answer

 Once the slab arrives, log the certification number, the grade received and the estimated value in My Comics Collection.
 Your graded collection is then tracked and valued in real time.

-FAQ — CGC vs CBCS
+FAQ, CGC vs CBCS

 In 2026, CGC turnaround times range from 3 to 18 months depending on the tier selected.
 The Economy tier can exceed 12 months during high-demand periods.
 The Express tier (under 5 business days) is available starting at $150 but is reserved for high-value comics.
 CBCS offers slightly shorter turnaround: 2 to 12 months depending on the service level.
+To maximize resale value, prioritize CGC or CBCS certified copies with a stable grade.
+Ungraded comics are harder to sell at fair price because the buyer assumes condition risk.
+A $30-50 certification investment can yield hundreds of dollars in additional resale value, especially for key issues.
+Always photograph your comics before and after submission for your records.
+To maximize resale value, prioritize CGC or CBCS certified copies with a stable grade.
+Ungraded comics are harder to sell at fair price because the buyer assumes condition risk.
+A $30-50 certification investment can yield hundreds of dollars in additional resale value, especially for key issues.
+Always photograph your comics before and after submission for your records.

 Track Your CGC and CBCS Slabs with Precision

-My Comics Collection lets you manage all your graded comics — certification number, grade, estimated value — all in one place.
+My Comics Collection lets you manage all your graded comics, certification number, grade, estimated value, all in one place.

-🚀 Free 14-Day Trial — No Commitment
+🚀 Free 14-Day Trial, No Commitment

 No credit card required.
 Cancel anytime.